healthywebsites/vagrant-lamp/README.md

         gem install vagrant
 2. Download and Install [VirtualBox](http://www.virtualbox.org/)
 3. Clone this repo
-4. Go to the repo and launch the box

-        cd [repo]
+4. Copy it's content to your Magento Directory, cd to there and:

         vagrant up

+5. Import your database (optional):

+        vagrant ssh

-5. Add this line to your `/etc/hosts` (or windows equivalent) 127.0.0.1 www.dev-site.com dev-site.com dev.dev-site-static.com
+6. Add this line to your `/etc/hosts` (or windows equivalent) 127.0.0.1 www.dev-site.com dev-site.com dev.dev-site-static.com

-That's it, the file in [repo]/public/ are served here : [http://www.dev-site.com:8080/](http://www.dev-site.com:8080/)
+That's it, the file in [repo] are served here : [http://www.dev-site.com:8080/](http://www.dev-site.com:8080/)

 You can add `XDEBUG_PROFILE` to your GET parameter to generate an xdebug trace, e.g. [http://www.dev-site.com:8080/?XDEBUG_PROFILE](http://www.dev-site.com:8080/?XDEBUG_PROFILE)